I love to read, write & travel. Sharing the joys and disappointments of all three is what makes life good.

 Since then I have published travel articles, book reviews for radio and press, and flash fiction.

-My second book, One Italian Summer, will be published by Affirm Press in April 2017.
+My second book, One Italian Summer, was published by Affirm Press in April 2017.
 It is a work of narrative non-fiction and it tells the story of my family’s journey through Italy in search of the good life.